CP Jois, FRAeS

 Jois is a distinguished aviator, a Fellow of the Royal Aeronautical Society.

 In addition to his academic credentials, Jois holds a Federal Aviation Administration (FAA) Pilot License with Instrument Rating (PPL/SEL, IR) and a FAA Part 107 Remote Pilot (RP) Certificate for Unmanned Aircraft Systems (UAS), evidencing both manned and unmanned flight qualifications.
 He has also completed the Trusted Operator Program (TOP) Certification Levels 1, 2, and 3, affirming his advanced operational competency and adherence to industry standards in UAS operations.
 These credentials reinforce his expertise in the practical, regulatory, and technical aspects of aviation systems and safety.
-He is an FAA Instrument-rated Pilot and a Part 107 UAS Pilot.
 He is on the verge of taking his Advanced Ground Instructor (AGI) exam and training to get his commercial, multi-engine, and high-performance ratings.
-By the end of July, he intends to have his Flight Instructor certification (CFI) through an accelerated program.
+He intends to have his Flight Instructor certification (CFI) through an accelerated program by the end of 2025.

 Education Technology Contributions

 Jois’s work in Education Technology bridges innovation, pedagogy, and real-world application.
-Drawing on his deep background in computing, systems engineering, and aviation, he has focused on designing and implementing technology-driven learning environments that enhance student engagement and mastery.
-His initiatives have included the integration of simulation-based learning, data-driven assessment systems, and AI-powered adaptive learning platforms that personalize education for diverse learners.
-CP Jois has also contributed to the development of virtual and blended learning ecosystems that bring experiential learning into online and hybrid classrooms, particularly in technical and aviation domains.
+Drawing on his deep background in computing, systems engineering, and aviation, he has focused on designing and implementing technology-enabled learning environments that enhance student engagement and mastery.
+Over two decades ago, he led pioneering efforts to introduce and implement adaptive learning into US-based universities.
+His initiatives have included integrating simulation-based learning, data-driven assessment systems, and AI-powered adaptive learning platforms that personalize education for diverse learners.
+Jois has also contributed to the development of virtual and blended learning ecosystems that bring experiential learning into online and hybrid classrooms, particularly in technical and aviation domains.
 His work reflects a commitment to evolving education beyond traditional boundaries—transforming how learners interact with complex subjects, apply critical thinking, and prepare for future industries shaped by digital transformation.

 His current research interests include the applications of Machine Learning to various aspects of aerospace and aviation.
 His background in combinatorial computer science and aviation enables him to build practical models that accurately reflect the real-world nuances of aviation.
 His research advocates a shift from the century-old practice of observation-based pilot assessments to machine-sensed ML-based pilot proficiency measurement.